BenSampo/laravel-enum/README.md

 ### Enum descriptions

-You can translate the strings returned by the `getDescription` method using Laravel's built in [localization](https://laravel.com/docs/localization) features.
+You can translate the strings returned by the `getDescription` method using Laravel's built-in [localization](https://laravel.com/docs/localization) features.

 Add a new `enums.php` keys file for each of your supported languages.
 In this example there is one for English and one for Spanish.